What Happens When Leasehold Expires?

 The freeholder (another word for the landlord) will own the property and the land it sits on.
 Additionally, the freeholder will receive ground rent from the leaseholder (which would be you) every month.
-So, even thought you will have a mortgage for the property, you will still have to pay rent.
+So, even thought you will have a house repayments for the property, you will still have to pay rent.

 How do you find out how long a lease is left?

 There's a few ways that you can find out how long is left on a lease.
 If you're a buyer, then typically the estate agent should be able to tell you how long as they will have access to the lease title.